equinor/appsec/snyk-guidelines/snyk_tagging_projects.md

-# Tagging Snyk Projects inb Equinor
+# Tagging Snyk Projects in Equinor

 We use tagging of Snyk projects to assist us in getting useful metrics.
 Please make sure that your projects are tagged correctly!